jeffharrell/home-assistant-config/README.md

 - **Weather:** [Dark Sky](https://darksky.net/) is used for outside weather and tied into automations.

+- **Alarm:** [SimpliSafe](https://simplisafe.com/) is connected as my home security system.
+It's limited in what you can do with it in Home Assistant, meaning you can only arm/disarm/check the status, but I was able to tie it into some useful automations.

 `7` – [Plex](https://www.plex.tv/) is used to stream movies locally and as an OTA DVR.